openregister/deployment/README.md

         cd aws/registers
         make diff-config -e vpc=<name>

-And then push if the previous task reports that the files are identical:
+And then push if the previous task reports that the files contain only the changes you have made:

         make push-config -e vpc=<name>

-You should now see the register at https://myregister.myenv.openregister.org.
+You should now see the register respond with `Register undefined` at https://myregister.myenv.openregister.org.
 If this is a beta register you should additionally be able to see it at https://myregister.register.gov.uk

 ### 10. Extra steps for beta